Chymyst/chymyst-core/docs/concurrency.md

 ## Why is Level 4 higher than Level 3

-How do we know that Level 4 is strictly more powerful than Level 3?
+The following argument helps establish that Level 4 is strictly more powerful than Level 3.

-I can give the following argument.
-Concurrency at Level 3 (and below) can be simulated on a single thread (although inefficiently).
+The key observation is that concurrency at Level 3 (and below) can be run on a _single execution thread_.
-In other words, any program at Level 3 or below will give the same results when run on multiple threads and on a single thread.
+In other words, any program at Level 3 or below will give the same results when run on multiple threads and on a single thread (although it may run slower).

 If we find an example of a program that cannot be implemented on a single thread, it will follow that Level 4 is strictly more powerful than Level 3.
 To obtain such an example, consider the following situation:

-Two objects, A and B, have methods `A.run()` and `B.run()`.
-Calling `run()` will start some computations that either return a value or go into an infinite loop, never returning a result.
+We are given two functions, `a()` and `b()`, that either eventually produce a result or go into an infinite loop, _never_ returning a result.
-It is known that, when we call `A.run()` and `B.run()` concurrently, _at most one_ of A and B can go into an infinite loop (but it could be a different process every time).
+It is known that, when we call `a()` and `b()` concurrently, _at most one_ of them may go into an infinite loop (but it could be a different process every time).
-We need to implement a function `firstResult(A, B)` that will run processes A and B concurrently and wait for the value returned by whichever process finishes first.
+We need to implement a function `firstResult(a, b)` that will run processes `a()` and `b()` concurrently and wait for the value returned by whichever process finishes first.
+By assumption, at least one of them will certainly produce a result value.
-The function `firstResult(A, B)` needs to return that value.
+The function `firstResult(a, b)` needs to return that value.

-Now, we claim that this task cannot be simulated on a single thread, because no program running on a single thread can decide correctly which of the two processes returns first.
+Now, we claim that this task cannot be run on a single thread, because no program running on a single thread can decide correctly which of the two processes returns first.
 Here is why:
-Regardless of how we implement `firstResult()`, a single-threaded program will have to call either `A.run()` or `B.run()` on that single thread.
+Regardless of how we implement `firstResult()`, a single-threaded program will have to call either `a()` or `b()` on that single thread.
 Sometimes, that call will go into an infinite loop, and then the single thread will be infinitely blocked.
 In that case, our program will never finish computing `firstResult()`.

 So, if implemented on a single thread, `firstResult()` will sometimes fail to return a value; in other words, it is a _partial function_.
 However, if we are allowed to use many threads, we can implement `firstResult()` as a _total function_, always returning a value.
-To do that, we simply run the processes A and B simultaneously on two different threads, and we are guaranteed that at least one of the processes will return a result.
+To do that, we simply run the processes `a()` and `b()` simultaneously on two different threads, and we are guaranteed that at least one of the processes will return a result.

 ## Are there other levels?